-If you need instruction on the courtroom display technology equipment, please visit https://www.ilnd.uscourts.gov/Pages.aspx?page=CourtRoomTechnology and/or call the Systems Department (312.435.6045) within the Clerk's Office.
-The Court expects the parties to have tested the courtroom technology prior to the start of trial, and will not allow for delays caused by technical issues.
 Please note that the courtroom's evidence-display technology has separate controls for the counsel-table video monitors, the witness' monitor, and the jurors' monitors.
 The judge will leave the counsel-table monitors set to display during the entire trial.
-Generally, the judge also will leave the witness' monitor set to display during the entire trial, because usually the other side does not have an objection to the witness being shown the proposed exhibit.
-But in order to give the other side time to object to the witness seeing the proposed exhibit, the offering party should state something to the effect of, "Your Honor, I'd like to show Plaintiff's Exhibit 1 to the witness."
+When a party plans to show a witness an exhibit, in order to give the opposing party time to object to the witness seeing the proposed exhibit, the offering party should state something to the effect of, "Your Honor, I'd like to show Government Exhibit 1 to the witness."
 If the opposing party objects to showing the witness the exhibit, that is the time to object.
 Otherwise, the offering party may display the exhibit to the witness via the offering party's laptop or the document camera.

-To publish the exhibit to the jury, preface your request with something to the effect of, "Your Honor, may we publish Plaintiff's Exhibit 1 to the jury?"
+To publish the exhibit to the jury, preface your request with something to the effect of, "Your Honor, may we publish Government Exhibit 1 to the jury?"
 The Court will ask whether there is an objection, and then if publication is allowed, the Court will turn on the jury's video monitors.
+It goes without saying that an exhibit that has not been admitted into evidence cannot be published to the jury.
 When done with that exhibit, say something to the effect of, "Your Honor, we're done with that exhibit," and the Court will turn off the jury's video monitors (and that also will be a signal to your co-counsel or assistant if you have someone putting on and off an exhibit via a laptop).

 As we get deeper into the trial, we might be able to avoid turning off the jury monitors at certain points.
-For example, if you're asking a witness about an exhibit or set of exhibits already allowed into evidence and already published, you may signal that you're going to move onto an exhibit that's already been published (e.g., "Your Honor, we're done with that exhibit, and I'd now like to show Plaintiff's Exhibit 1, which has already been published."
+For example, if you're asking a witness about an exhibit or set of exhibits already admitted into evidence and already published, you may signal that you're going to move onto an exhibit that's already been published (e.g., "Your Honor, we're done with that exhibit, and I'd now like to show Government Exhibit 1, which has already been published."
 The Court will ask whether there's any objection, and if not, the jury monitors will remain on into open court.